microbus-io/fabric/docs/tech/codegen.md

 result, err := downstreamapi.NewClient(upstreamSvc).Add(ctx, x, y)
 ```

+For microservices that fire events (i.e. event sources), the API package implements a `MulticastTrigger` and a `Hook`. `MulticastTrigger` is used to facilitate the triggering of events and should generally be used only by the microservice itself. `Hook` is used to facilitate other microservices in subscribing to the events of this microservice.

 ## Embedded Resources

 A `resources` directory is automatically created with a `//go:embed` directive to allow microservices to bundle resource files along with the executable.
 The `embed.FS` is made available via `svc.Resources()`.